Class of 2021 Student Emails

 If you have not yet ordered your regalia and would still like to do so, please use the Northwestern Bookstore’s Online Ordering Portal Ship to Home option to order your regalia.
 Your regalia will be shipped if you order by May 16.

 Testing for COVID-19

-If you have registered for the in-person 2020 Graduation Celebration, you will receive instructions to participate in COVID-19 testing on June 10 or June 11.
+If you have registered for the in-person portions of Graduation Weekend, you will receive instructions to participate in COVID-19 testing on June 10, June 11 or June 14.
 Testing remains an important component in preventing the spread of the virus.